I was right. For once. The photos I thought were Keith Knudsen were indeed Keith Knudsen.

 Is Everybody I Shot Dead?

 Beginning to seem like it.
 Two nights ago when I went through some of my negs again, I looked up John Hartford.
-Saw his .
+Saw his website.
 Thought, "He's looking good.
 Glad he's still playing."
 And moved on.

 Then today, I'm browsing an extensive 'these entertainers are dead' list online and there was his name.
 Did some more checking - just in case there was another John Hartford.
 Sure enough, the John Hartford I shot is dead.
 From non-hodgkin’s lymphoma on June 4, 2001.
 His website is online as a memorial.
 But it doesn't say anything about him being dead until the end of his biography.
 Nothing on the front page.